lucas-nelson-uiuc/tidy_tools/docs/user-guide/modules/models.md

 # Models

 Tidy Tools prioritizes development around the `TidyDataFrame` module.
-However, not all workflows require such a hands-on approach, where all transformations and validations are applied directly on/through the data.
+However, not all workflows require such a hands-on approach, where all conversions and validations are applied directly on/through the data.
 Instead, what if you could reduce these operations to their barest form, abstracting the PySpark DataFrame API out of your business logic?